Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Now, check the Run this program as an administrator box.

 - Click OK and try running Outlook again.

 That should be enough to get you going.
-On the other hand, if the problem is persistent, make sure to continue with the enlisted steps.
+On the other hand, if the problem is persistent, make sure to continue with the listed steps.

 Solution 5 – Run Inbox Repair Tool

 The Personal Storage Table or PST is a file format that stores personal files related to Outlook and similar Office applications.
 In case a PST file gets corrupted or incomplete, you won’t be able to start Outlook.

 Unlike system file errors, you don’t need to use the System File Checker to scan for errors.
 Office comes with a specific repair tool, and its sole purpose is to check and repair PST (and OST) files.

 You can’t scan all the files at the same time, so you’ll need to isolate one individual PST file and start from there.
 Follow the instructions below to run the Inbox Repair Tool: